nyan-matt/token-demo-src/README.md

 The degree of integration between design and development fall on a spectrum; the above example on one side, with fully automated workflows on the other.
 This demo code is meant to show how we can move a step or two from manual workflows toward the automated side.

+The repository has a [companion blog post](https://matthewrea.com/blog/design-token-automation-from-figma-to-storybook/) if you'd like more context.

 ## High-level workflow
 Design Tokens -> push to repo -> transform tokens -> output to css variables -> push css variables to project/component code -> build code components -> deploy Storybook to GH pages